prathameshcode360/Crypto-Tracker-App/Readme.md

 1. Open the Home page.
 2. Browse the list of cryptocurrencies.
 3. Search for a specific cryptocurrency.
-4. Sort the table by price, volume, or market cap.
-5. Click the ⭐ button to add a cryptocurrency to your favorites.
+4. Click the ⭐ button to add a cryptocurrency to your favorites.
-6. Open the **Liked Coins** page to view your saved cryptocurrencies.
+5. Open the **Liked Coins** page to view your saved cryptocurrencies.
-7. Remove a coin from favorites using the Remove button.
+6. Remove a coin from favorites using the Remove button.

 ---